 9) Workplace rants

 This thing can also backfire if you are looking for a job.
 Some companies insist on applicants’ social media profiles before hiring them.
-There are high chances that HRs would reject your application because of the rants.
+There is a high chance that HRs will reject your application because of the rants.

 10) Unverified News

-If you receive some news and it fires you up, chances are high that you will post that information to your Facebook timeline and groups.
+If you receive some news that fires you up, you’re likely to post it on your Facebook timeline and in your groups.
 Unverified news is termed rumors.
-You may get an appointment with cops if they find you spreading fake news or rumors.
-Fake news not only proves harmful to your reputation, but it may also prove to be a catalyst and add fire to already burning issues.
+You may get an appointment with the cops if they find you spreading fake news or rumors.
+Fake news not only harms your reputation but may also serve as a catalyst, adding fuel to already burning issues.

 It is not acceptable to post threats on social media.
 Whether directed at friends, family, colleagues, politicians, or celebrities, threatening others is never okay.
 Social media should not be used as a platform to hurl any form of threats, regardless of one’s dislike towards someone else.
 It is important to refrain from wishing harm to others and avoid engaging in such behavior online.
 It is also not advisable to share personal information online, such as phone numbers, birthdates, names of pets, or details about your high school.
 Cyber thieves are becoming increasingly skilled at gathering information.
 Protect yourself by refraining from sharing clues that could compromise your password security.